katur/eegi/README_database_migration.md

 - I'm consistenly using singular for adult, larva, embryo.
 Confirm everyone is cool with that, or if 'larvae' should be an exception (as before).
 - HL used Integer for embryo count, embryo per adult, larva per adult.
 Do we want Floats, at least for the per-adult ones?
 - HL survival/lethality floats seem to truncate at 6 past decimal.
 Do we want to do this?
 Easier to just do the math and store the real float.
-- HL made embryo and larva per adult zero if no adults.
-Do we want to do this, or null?
+- HL made embryo per adult and larva per adult 0 if no adults.
+Do we want to do this, or should it be null?
 - HL also made survival and lethality 0 if no adults, even though adults not used in this equation.
 Do we want to do this?
 Why?